 Special education needs

-Besides those in special schools, students with special needs are educated in the general school setting, or in public, grant-aided, or independent special education schools.
-In 2015-2016 a total of 3,402 students, the majority males (60%), were enrolled in learning institutions catering to students with special needs.
-31% percent of that enrolled population are persons with intellectual disabilities (UNICEF, Situation Analysis of Jamaican Children (2018)).
-The Ministry of Education, Youth and Information (MoEYI) provides support to community-based organisations offering early-intervention and community-based rehabilitation to students with disabilities.
+Besides those in special schools, students with special needs are educated in a general school setting or in public, grant-aided or independent special education schools.
+In 2015–16 a total of 3,402 students, the majority male (60%), were enrolled in learning institutions catering for students with special needs.
+Of that enrolled population, 31% percent are persons with intellectual disabilities.
+The MoEYI provides support to community-based organizations offering early-intervention and community-based rehabilitation to students with disabilities.

-The Education Act (1980) governs the education system in Jamaica.
+The 1980 Education Act governs the education system in Jamaica.

-Section 24 of the Education Act (1980) establishes that “the Ministry may direct the Educational Board for any compulsory education area to ascertain for his information which children of compulsory school age residing in such area require special educational treatment.
-After considering the report of the Educational Board the Minister may take such steps as he thinks fit to provide for the education of any such children requiring special educational treatment”.
-The Act establishes that the Educational Board may require the parent to submit the child, at a time and place specified in the notice, for examination by the Medical officer for advice as to whether the child is suffering from any disability of mind or body and as to the nature and extent of any such disability.
-If the parent does not comply with such requirement, “he shall be guilty of an offence against this section”.
+Section 24 of the 1980 Education Act establishes that ‘The Minister may direct the Educational Board for any compulsory education area to ascertain for his information which children of compulsory school age residing in such area require special educational treatment; and after considering the report of the Educational Board the Minister may take such steps as he thinks fit to provide for the education of any such children requiring special educational treatment.’
+The act establishes that the educational board may require the parent to submit the child, at a time and place specified in the notice, for examination by the medical officer for advice as to whether the child is suffering from any disability of mind or body and as to the nature and extent of any such disability.
+If the parent does not comply with such requirement, ‘he shall be guilty of an offence against this section’.

-Jamaica developed a National Policy for Gender Equality (NPGE) in 2010 to address the underrepresentation and under-performing of men in the national education system especially in post-secondary and tertiary level.
-The last Economic and Social Surveys of Jamaica (ESSJ) noted that enrolment rates of women in tertiary institutions are roughly twice as of men.
-However, while females outperform males at all levels of the educational system the female unemployment rate is significantly higher than the male unemployment rate.
-A programme “Advancing the Education of Boys” executed by the Ministry of Education, through the Jamaica Teaching Council (JTC) and the Commonwealth Secretariat, started in 2013 as a pilot in Jamaica and three other Caribbean countries.
+Jamaica developed a National Policy for Gender Equality in 2010 to address the underrepresentation and underperforming of men in the national education system, especially at post-secondary and tertiary level.
+The last Economic and Social Surveys of Jamaica noted that enrolment rates of women in tertiary institutions are roughly twice those of men.
+However, while females outperform males at all levels of the education system, the female unemployment rate is significantly higher than the male unemployment rate.
+A programme called Advancing the Education of Boys, executed by the MoEYI through the Jamaica Teaching Council and the Commonwealth Secretariat, started in 2013 as a pilot in Jamaica and three other Caribbean countries.

 Jamaica also developed a policy on the reintegration of school-aged mothers.